IEA had an active presence at vCIES 2021 hosting two workshops on Sunday 25th April and a special presentation on Thursday 29th April 2021.

 Workshop 1 was a joint IEA/AIR workshop on ‘Comparative and International Education Research Made Easy Using Free Online Data Platforms and Tools’ on Sunday 25 April 2021 from 07:00 pm - 10:00 pm (CEST).

 Several data platforms and tools are free and publicly available on the web for supporting comparative and international education research.
 However, they vary partly considerably in terms of content, functionality, data visualization capabilities, and availability of country data.
 Sometimes it may get confusing what data platforms are in place and which ones to use to answer specific research questions.
-At this workshop, IEA and AIR presenters aim to teach participants and provide hands-on examples how and in which context to use these data platforms and tools effectively.
-The session will focus on three of them, namely the ILSA Gateway, the International Data Explorer (IDE), and the Country Profiles and Comparisons database.
+At this workshop, IEA and AIR presenters aimed to teach participants and provide hands-on examples how and in which context to use these data platforms and tools effectively.
+The session was focused on three of them, namely the ILSA Gateway, the International Data Explorer (IDE), and the Country Profiles and Comparisons database.
 All three platforms have been developed with funding support from the National Center for Education Statistics (NCES), U.S. Department of Education.

-On Wednesday 28 April at 12:15pm (CEST) there will be a highlighted session entitled 'Reflections on IEA Civic Education Studies’ Multi-faceted Contributions to the Research, Theory and Practice of Democratic Education across Countries'.
-The session builds on the release of an upcoming book containing chapters in Part one that consider the influences of the IEA civic education studies on practice, policy and research in fourteen countries.
+On Wednesday 28 April at 12:15pm (CEST) there was a highlighted session entitled 'Reflections on IEA Civic Education Studies’ Multi-faceted Contributions to the Research, Theory and Practice of Democratic Education across Countries'.
+The session built on the release of an upcoming book containing chapters in Part one that consider the influences of the IEA civic education studies on practice, policy and research in fourteen countries.
 The second part of the book contains nine chapters presenting overviews by comparative educators and social scientists across the European, Asian and Latin American regions as well as broader reflections.